 When you are looking to buy or refinance a home, it is important to know your credit score.
-Your credit score helps lenders understand how you manage your finances and influences the interest rate they may be able to offer you.
-Lenders may offer people with higher credit scores lower interest rates.
-By contrast, people with lower credit scores may need to pay a higher interest rate to get a mortgage.
+Your credit score helps lenders like Freedom Mortgage understand how you manage your finances and it affects the interest rate we may be able to offer you.